Coffea Circulor Kenya Estates

 At Coffea Circulor, we believe gaining knowledge in all fields of engagement is crucial.
 As a pioneer in the 'modern' Kenya coffee production, we can target specific areas of interest, gather crucial data and apply this across a vast amount of areas.
 We can also learn and share information with other producers in our area to enhance quality and raise the socio-financial benefits for everybody.
 For the end customer, we can develop coffees based on our findings as in knowing how the coffee was produced on an intricate level and therefore also optimize the roasting.
 In parallel, we continue to research how specific varieties respond during specific conditions such as temperature, soil, fermentation and drying.

 "To fully understand and embrace transparency in coffee and go beyond disclosing origin provided by a third-party importer/exporter of coffee, for transparency quality and pricing, one has to produce one’s own coffees.
 This is non-linear a journey of creativity, innovation and risk.
-Although Coffea Circulor pioneered the concept of transparency in coffee production, only now can oneself be 100% accurate and lead by example by identifying True Development Costs (TDC) in the production and logistics chain by also cross-referencing Customer Expectancy Prices (CEP) for established production processing stations.
-This has been the principle driver for and goal of Coffea Circulor Kenya Estates."
+Coffea Circulor pioneered the concept of transparency in coffee production, only now can oneself be 100% accurate and lead by example by identifying True Development Costs (TDC) in the production and logistics chain by also cross-referencing Customer Expectancy Prices (CEP) for established production processing stations whilst using that as a metric for the more important True Development Cost.
+This has been the principle driver for and goal for the development of Coffea Circulor Kenya Estate."

 - Ivica Cvetanovski, Founder, Coffea Circulor

-[1] Learn more about the history and precursors to Coffea Circulor's Kenya operations here.
+[1] Learn more about the history and precursors to Coffea Circulor's Kenya operations in a series of articles here.